-Executions to return to South Carolina; shield law nears OK
+Executions may return to South Carolina; shield law nears OK

 In court papers, state prison officials indicated their prospects for buying the drugs started to change as soon as it seemly likely lawmakers would pass the shield law.

-A spokesman for Gov. Henry McMaster, didn’t immediately respond to a message about whether he would sign the bill, but McMaster has been adamant about finding some way to restart executions.
+Gov. Henry McMaster said he will sign the bill, but McMaster has been adamant about finding some way to restart executions.